adamhill/ArchitecturalKatas-2023/domain/multimedia-domain.md

 Most of the camera side operations are a black box to us.
 - The camera will watch for motion and then snap imagaes of whatever the camera is pointing to.
 - The AI model on the camera will attempt to use its current model to identify whatever is in the picture and label it with a bounding box and any other metadata about the image (lat lon, temperature, humidity, timestamp etc...)
-- The camera save these images locally until a user transfer them to a device via the Mobile App
+- The camera save these images locally until a user transfers them to a device via the Mobile App

 ## Related ADRs